ConductionNL/conduction-components/README.md

   - 2.2.18:
     - Refactored select role attribute.
     - Fixed Pagination-button border-radius.
+    - Added colors for Focus and Selected options in Select forms.
   - 2.2.17: Refactor Pagination to include aria labels and make aria label required on texarea, input and select components.
   - 2.2.15/2.2.16: Added more NLDS options to Pagination.
   - 2.2.13/2.2.14: